 Christine stepped outside of the situation and observed her mother like a doctor would her patient.
 Boy, was that brain injury wreaking havoc.
 Christine just let that wave of aggression roll on by.

 If you like this post PLEASE SHARE below!!
-And opt-in to my newsletter not to miss a thing!
+And opt-in to Shannon’s newsletter not to miss a thing!